seckcoder/til/c++/15-03-12_implicit conversion pitfall.md

 ```

-For above code, vec.size() returned an unsigned integer.
+For above code, vec.size() returns an unsigned integer.
 As a result,
 vec.size()-1 > 0 .
 So there will be segmentation fault here.